miku/memcldj/README.md

 ======

 Load JSON blobs into memcache or memcachedb quickly.
-Given an [LDJ](http://en.wikipedia.org/wiki/Line_Delimited_JSON) file, use a value from inside a JSON document as key and set it's value to the JSON blob.
+Given an [LDJ](http://en.wikipedia.org/wiki/Line_Delimited_JSON) file, use a value from inside a JSON document as key and set its value to the JSON blob.

 Example: Given a file with docs like